apiveteau/sanddocs/documentation/home/home.md

 The Home page shows all your worbooks and workflows.

-A workbook is a LaToMo analysis, which can be using on one or multiple LaToMo solutions.
+A workbook is a DataMa analysis, which can be using on one or multiple DataMa solutions.
 Each workbook is linked to a dataset.

 You can create a new workbook by clicking the '+' card at the top left corner, or jump into a previously saved workbook from here.